Tara Palmer-Tomkinson found dead

-Tara Palmer-Tomkinson has reportedly been found dead at her London flat aged 45.
+Former London socialite and god-daughter of the Prince of Wales Tara Palmer-Tomkinson has been found dead at her London flat aged 45.

+The Prince of Wales and the Duchess of Cornwall have said they are "deeply saddened and our thoughts are so much with the family."

 They discovered the tumour in her pituitary gland and further tests revealed she was suffering from a rare auto-immune condition.